Skip to content

 While yogurt has natural sugars from lactose, it can also have a significant amount of protein and fat, depending on the type you choose.

 The trick is choosing a yogurt that’s lower in sugar, but high in protein.
-Greek yogurt and skyr often have higher levels of protein, just be sure to look for added sugar.
-Also, check that your yogurt has live and active cultures for the added benefit of probiotics for your gut health, adds Sauceda.
+Greek yogurt and skyr often have higher levels of protein; just be sure to watch out for added sugar.
+(Pro tip: Choose plain instead of flavored varieties.)
+Also, check that your yogurt has live and active cultures for the added probiotic benefit for your gut health, Sauceda adds.

 2. Tofu and vegetables